 Students who work for a publicly supported Texas institution of higher education are eligible for the waiver under certain conditions:

-- The student must be employed at least one-half time (20 hours per week) on a regular monthly basis (not hourly); and
+- The student must be employed at least one-half time (20 hours per week); and

 - The beginning employment date must be on or before the 12th class day of a long semester or the fourth class day of a summer term and the ending employment date must be no earlier than the last official class day; and